Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap0_BaseCase_0_03/Readme.md

 This lap includes a large-scale MESH model setup for **all of Canada** and **transboundary river basins** shared between Canada and the United States.

+The parameters in CLASS.ini are GRU Based and is based on the Basin average for Soil, SDEP, Slope.

 ## Data Description

 ### Forcing Data

-The model uses 7 key climate forcing variables from the **Canadian Surface Reanalysis (CaSR v2.1)** dataset [(Gasset et al., 2021)](https://doi.org/10.5194/essd-13-4269-2021), formerly known as RDRS2.1:
+The model uses 7 key climate forcing variables from the **Canadian Surface Reanalysis (CaSR v3.1)** dataset [(Gasset et al., 2021)](https://doi.org/10.5194/essd-13-4269-2021), formerly known as RDRS2.1:

 - Precipitation
 - Specific humidity